aragozin/jvm-tools/README.md

 Similar to `jmap -histo`.

- - plus can show histogram of dead objects (histograms of all and live requested, then difference is calculated)
+ - plus can show a histogram of dead objects (histograms of all and live requested, then difference is calculated)
  - plus can show N top buckets in histogram

 [More details][hh]